tars/tars/docs/en/options.md

 You can look [here](https://github.com/postcss/autoprefixer#browsers) which browsers are available.
 If you do not want to use autoprefixer, pass in this option 'false' value.

+### postprocessors

+Type: `Array`

+Default: `[]`

+You can add used postprocessors here.
+Also, you have to require used postprocessor in compile-css and compile-css-for-ie8 (if you need build for ie8).

 ### useSVG

 Type: `Boolean`